 The massive expansion of a sector of "generic" manufacturers and distributors in China and elsewhere allows enterprises to scale rapidly and collapse even more rapidly.
 The company behind the Flip video camera serves as a vivid example.
 The Flip is an inexpensive camera that records onto flash memory and connects to a computer's USB port for easy editing and sharing of videos.
 Reductions in the size and cost of its components, modest quality requirements, and the growth of YouTube as a popular site to share amateur videos made Flip a highly popular product when it was launched in 2007.
 By 2009 it had sold millions of units and dominated its category, where "Flipcam" was synonymous with the type of product, like "Xerox" or "Kleenex."
 The existence of a large sector of generic manufacturers allowed the business to grow extremely rapidly without having to build its own factories.
-In 2009, the company had only 100 employees, in spite of enjoying a roughly 20% share of the market for portable video cameras ("A tiny camcorder has a big payday," New York Times, 3/19/09).
-A clever design, low cost, and good marketing were the essential elements; the rest could be hired out.
+In 2009, the company had only 100 employees, in spite of enjoying a roughly 20% share of the market for portable video cameras.13 A clever design, low cost, and good marketing were the essential elements; the rest could be hired out.
 That year the company's founders sold Flip to Cisco for roughly \$600 million.
 In early 2011, Cisco announced that it was closing the Flip business.
-The Flip's functions had been superseded by advances in cellphone technology such that everyone likely to buy a Flip already had a smart phone that could do the same thing ("For Flip video camera, four years from hot start-up to obsolete," New York Times, 4/12/11).
-Unlike the collapse of a company like Eastman Kodak, which was a major employer and philanthropist in Rochester for 120 years before its recent bankruptcy, the disappearance of Flip would leave little trace.
+The Flip's functions had been superseded by advances in cellphone technology such that everyone likely to buy a Flip already had a smart phone that could do the same thing.14 Unlike the collapse of a company like Eastman Kodak, which was a major employer and philanthropist in Rochester for 120 years before its recent bankruptcy, the disappearance of Flip would leave little trace.

 The centripetal force that encouraged the concentration of corporate assets and employment was no longer operative, as the Flip business model had replaced the vertically-integrated Kodak model.
 On the other hand, the centrifugal force that led to the dispersion of corporate ownership had also reversed course.
 The growth of individual pensions and retail investment has resulted in the re-intermediation of corporate ownership in the hands of financial institutions, particularly mutual funds and exchangetraded funds (ETFs).
 The numbers are striking.
 By 2010, 75% of the largest 1000 corporations' shares were held by institutions, not individuals.
 Moreover, as of 2011, BlackRock--proprietor of the iShares ETF business--owned at least 5% of the shares of more than 1800 US corporations.
 This represents more than 40% of the roughly 4300 American companies listed on major stock markets.
-With \$3.5 trillion in assets under management, BlackRock was the single largest shareholder of one in five corporations in the US, often including the largest competitors in the same industry (Davis, 2012).
-At this writing, these include Exxon Mobil and Chevron; AT&T and Verizon; JP Morgan Chase and Citigroup; GE; and more than 800 others.
+With over \$3.5 trillion in assets under management, BlackRock was the single largest shareholder of one in five corporations in the US, often including the largest competitors in the same industry.
+15 At this writing, these include Exxon Mobil and Chevron; AT&T and Verizon; JP Morgan Chase and Citigroup; GE; and more than 800 others.
 Similarly, Fidelity is the largest shareholder of one in ten American corporations, frequently owning stakes of 10-15% or more.
 Even at the height of "finance capitalism" in the early 20th century, the US has never before seen corporate ownership this concentrated in the hands of a small number of financial institutions (see Table 1).
 In relative terms, BlackRock is far more massive than J.P.
 Morgan ever was.